 Policies for the Jurisdiction of the Law, Criminal Justice and Public Safety Committee

-Below are the policies of the NCSL Standing Committee on Law, Criminal Justice and Public Safety as of the annual business meeting, which was held on August 22, 2014.
+Below are the policies of the NCSL Standing Committee on Law, Criminal Justice and Public Safety.

 The National Conference of State Legislatures recognizes the importance of permitting aggrieved parties to seek full and fair redress pursuant to state law in state courts for physical harm done to them due to the negligence of others.
 NCSL also understands the importance of having clear state rules to govern the means and methods by which people can seek such redress.
 Our American federalism contemplates diversity among the states in establishing these rules and respects the ability of the states to act in their own best interests in matters pertaining to civil liability due to negligence.

 NCSL regards the regulation of medical professionals, products, and other civil tort actions as purely state matters, not meriting federal intervention or preemption of state laws.
 NCSL maintains that no comprehensive evidence exists demonstrating either that state medical malpractice laws, product liability laws or general tort laws have created a problem of such dimension that a federal solution is warranted or that federal legislation would achieve its stated goals.
 NCSL believes that this type of legislation would create serious new problems in the fields of medical malpractice, product liability, and tort law by dictating a single set of rules controlling the timeliness of claims and the admissibility of evidence.
 It would conflict with long-standing state laws governing tort liability, workers' compensation and insurance regulations.
-By doing so, such proposals would place state legislatures and state courts in an intolerable legal straightjacket.
-In the last decade alone, most states have taken up the issues surrounding medical malpractice, product liability and tort reform and continue to handle the issues surrounding the filing and processing of these cases in ways that are consistent with existing state law, giving due consideration to factors that may be unique to a particular state.
+By doing so, such proposals would place state legislatures and state courts in an untenable position legally.
+Most states have taken up the issues surrounding medical malpractice, product liability and tort reform and continue to handle the issues surrounding the filing and processing of these cases in ways that are consistent with existing state law, giving due consideration to factors that may be unique to a particular state.

-NCSL opposes federal efforts to preempt existing state laws or state constitutional provisions in the area of medical malpractice, product liability and tort law specifically federal legislation that would preempt state laws and/or constitutions in the following manner:
+NCSL opposes federal efforts to pre-empt existing state laws or state constitutional provisions in the area of medical malpractice, product liability and tort law specifically federal legislation that would preempt state laws and/or constitutions by:

-- Preempt state laws governing the applicable statute of limitations in such cases;
+- Pre-empting state laws governing the applicable statute of limitations in such cases;

-- Preempt state laws governing the awarding of damages by mandating a mandatory uniform amount of damages of any kind (compensatory, noneconomic or punitive) at the federal level;
+- Pre-empting state laws governing the awarding of damages by mandating a mandatory uniform amount of damages of any kind (compensatory, noneconomic or punitive) at the federal level;

-- Preempt state laws governing a citizen’s access to state courts.
+- Pre-empting state laws governing a citizen’s access to state courts.

 It is the policy of the National Conference of State Legislatures to advance and defend a balanced, dynamic criminal justice partnership between governments at the local, state and federal levels while preserving traditional areas of state authority in this area of the law.